FAQ

 Before you begin

-File portraits start at .25 ETH (check current cost in USD here), however cost will vary based on demand, file size, number of files, and whether the portrait is animated and/or has custom sound design (like so).
-To get the cost for your file portrait you need to fill out the commission request form.
-There are two ways to pay.
+File portraits range from $2,500–$7,500 depending on demand, complexity, file size, number of files, and whether the portrait is animated and/or has custom sound design (like so).

-Ethereum (preferred)
+1. Ethereum (preferred)

 - Provides transparency around pricing for prospective and future commissioners